Chocolate bar: Early history

 The production of chocolate specifically meant to be eaten in bars may predate the French Revolution.
 The Marquis de Sade wrote to his wife in a letter dated May 16, 1779, complaining about the quality of a care package he had received while in prison.
 Among the requests that he made for future deliveries were for cookies that "must smell of chocolate, as if one were biting into a chocolate bar."
 This phrasing is highly suggestive of chocolate bars being eaten by themselves and not just grated into chocolate-based drinks.
-Another illustration is given by a contemporary encyclopedia, which mentions "bonbons", "chocolate-covered pistachios" and "white chocolate".
-Such products would predate the invention of the cocoa press and the "Dutch cocoa" by Coenraad Johannes van Houten and other innovations which made chocolate suitable for mass-production.
+Another illustration is given by a contemporary encyclopedia, which mentions "bonbons", "diablotins", "chocolate-covered pistachios" and "white chocolate".
+However, at the time, chocolate was still ground by hand and produced in small quantities.

 Up to and including the 19th century, confectionery of all sorts was typically sold in small pieces to be bagged and bought by weight.
 The introduction of chocolate as something that could be eaten as is, rather than used to make beverages or desserts, resulted in the earliest bar forms, or tablets.
 At some point, chocolates came to mean any chocolate-covered sweets, whether nuts, creams (fondant), caramel candies, or others.
 The chocolate bar evolved from all of these in the late-19th century as a way of packaging and selling candy more conveniently for both buyer and seller; however, the buyer had to pay for the packaging.
 It was considerably cheaper to buy candy loose, or in bulk.